CraZyphr/Weather-app/README.md

 # Weather-app
 # Weather Forecast App

 A simple weather forecast application built with HTML, CSS, and JavaScript.
-This app allows users to check the current weather conditions and a 5-day forecast for a specific location.
+This app allows users to check the current weather conditions for a specific location.

 [Weather Forecast App Screenshot]